Healthy Recipes Blog

 Instructions

-• Heat your broiler on high and position a rack 3-4 inches below the heating element (top rack).
+• Heat the broiler on high and position a rack 3-4 inches below the heating element (top rack).
 Line a large, rimmed, broiler-safe baking sheet with foil and spray it with oil.
 Place the salmon pieces on the foil and spray them with oil.

 Two salmon fillets on a foil-lined baking sheet.